Skip to content

 Transportation Management System (TMS).

-Either a shipper or 3PL partner may have a TMS.
-Key shipment data in this system would be the ship date, delivered date, and promise date.
+Either a shipper or 3rd party logistics (3PL) partner may have a TMS.
+Key shipment data in this system would include the ship date, delivered date, and promised date.
 Additionally, this system may have more details on the shipment order detail, shipment characteristics, shipment status, and delivery exceptions.

 Carrier-Provided Data.

 Carrier provide shipment data by various means.
 Specifically, shipment status data can include the carrier’s web site, downloadable files, subscription data like Electronic Data Interchange (EDI) or Application Programming Interfaces (API).
-Normally, you will need IT staff to establish a subscription or API data interface.
+Normally, you will need your IT staff to establish a subscription or API data interface.
 Now, this data should include all key shipping events and exceptions.
-Some carriers are better than others at providing good shipment status.
+Some carriers are better than others at providing complete, understandable shipment status.
 Additionally, usually API and subscription status interfaces provide better data.
-Also, carrier invoice data is very useful for capturing shipment characteristics like billed weight, zone, service, address corrections, and so on.
+Also, carrier invoice data is extremely useful for capturing shipment characteristics like billed weight, dimensions, zone, service, address corrections, and so on.

 Non-TMS Systems.

-Also, there may be other systems that are key for getting shipment data such as ERP, CRM, WMS, order fulfillment systems, eCommerce systems, and even financial systems.
-These systems can be internal shipper system or 3rd party systems.
-The warehouse and fulfillment systems will have detail information about the promised delivery date, the ship date, detailed shipment order information.
+Also, there may be other systems that are key for getting shipment data such as ERP, CRM, WMS, order fulfillment systems, ecommerce systems, and even financial systems.
+These systems can be a shipper’s internal system or 3rd party systems.
+The warehouse and fulfillment systems will have detailed information about the promised delivery date, the ship date, and detailed shipment order information.
 Also, many shippers have a separate financial system or they outsource carrier bill payment to a 3rd party, So these financial systems will normally have all the carrier billing data.
 In many cases, it is easier to get the shipment financial data from these sources instead of getting a dual feed from the carrier.

 4. Find Out Who Can Help You Eliminate Delivery Exception Problems.